 It is fascinating that every mineral, vegetable and animal on earth has some correspondence to the seven classical planets.
 In modern times we have lost the connection between astrology, alchemy, biology and chemistry.

 I intend to create a Darkstar astrology course which will unite astrology, alchemy and planetary magic.
-At the same time, I want this information to be accessible to those at the horoscope reading level so keeping the monthly horoscopes is a way to funnel people into this more in-depth study.
+At the same time, I want this information to be accessible to those at the horoscope reading level so keeping the horoscope page up is a way to funnel people into this more in-depth study.
 We all started with horoscopes after all.
 As Chris Brennan, another traditional astrologer put it, starsign columns are the gateway drug.
 Welcome to the mushroom trip that is astrology!